-Individuals who have a concern about potential or actual retaliation should contact the Title IX Coordinator/ Title IX Investigator for assistance in addressing the concern.
-If the concern about retaliation involves the Title IX Coordinator/Title IX Investigator, an individual may contact the Human Resources Director.
+Individuals who have a concern about potential or actual retaliation should contact the interim Title IX Coordinator for assistance in addressing the concern.
+If the concern about retaliation involves the interim Title IX Coordinator, an individual may contact Human Resources.
 Complaints alleging retaliation related to reports of Title IX Sexual Harassment may be filed according to the resolution process set out in these procedures.

-6. Confidentiality
+Confidentiality